A Council Flat (England, 1993)

 Ruth dropped her eyes and replaced the lid on the vegetables.
 Stu swore at her and stomped back to TV.
 Ruth heard the twins crying in the bedroom.
 She turned up the gas on the sausages, letting them sizzle loudly, and prayed the twins would stay quiet.

-It hasn't always been like this, Ruth reassured herself, staring out of their tenth-floor flat window at the wispy clouds hanging in the pale blue sky.
+It hasn't always been like this, Ruth reassured herself, staring out of the tenth-floor window at the wispy clouds hanging in the pale sky.
 It's a bad patch.
 Stu's been under a lot of pressure since he lost his job.
 It's hard for a man, sitting in front of the TV all day, especially with the twins carrying on from dawn to dusk.